mehdisadeghi/jekyll-tagging/README.md

 The instructions below remain the same, except for the gem name and the requiring part.

+## Note on Forking
+All the credit goes to the original authors, Arne and Jens, and other contributors.
+Thank you!
+The purpose of this fork is mainly making my own website faster.
+In case the upstream shows interest I'll submit a PR of my changes.
+However, the upstream looks stale to me (dangling PRs and not responding to issues).
+Again, thanks for creating jekyll-tagging!

 # jekyll-tagging

 By Arne Eilermann <mailto:arne@kleinerdrei.net> and Jens Wille <mailto:jens.wille@uni-koeln.de>